eddieilish/eddieilish/README.md

 - 👋 Hi, I’m Eddie
 - 🌱 I’m currently a 3rd year Translation student at university
 - 💞️ I’m looking to collaborate on translation projects to Spanish language
-- 📫 How to reach me: manchaquipo@gmail.com
+- 📫 Contact me at manchaquipo@gmail.com

 <!---
 eddieilish/eddieilish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.